 - And in step 3, you’ll learn what food will boost your ability to get into ketosis.

-Not only is our plan highly useful for people joining the ketogenic diet, but it can be used as an excellent way for experienced people to reach a more profound state of ketosis.
+Not only is our plan highly useful for people joining the ketogenic diet, but it can be used as an excellent way to reach a more profound state of ketosis.

 When you first start, the amount of ketones you produce feels like a rush, but over time, your body becomes better at using ketone bodies.